Endless Knot

 The Geometry of Karma

-Western physics tends to view causality as a line: A causes B, which causes C. Eastern philosophy views it as a knot.
+estern physics tends to view causality as a line: A causes B, which causes C. Eastern philosophy views it as a knot.
 The Endless Knot (Srivatsa) demonstrates this visually.
 Follow any line in the diagram, and you will eventually return to where you started.
-It represents the reality of pratītyasamutpāda (Dependent Origination)—that nothing exists independently.
-Everything is the result of a cause, and every cause is the result of a previous effect.
-The knot is the structure of reality itself.
+It represents a radical idea: that nothing exists independently.
+Everything is the result of something else — and that something else is the result of something before it.
+Buddhists called this pratītyasamutpāda — which you don't need to pronounce, but whose meaning is exact: everything depends on everything else.

 Wisdom and Compassion

 Beyond simple cause-and-effect, the knot symbolizes the union of opposites.
 In Tibetan Buddhism, it represents the inseparability of Wisdom (understanding emptiness) and Compassion (acting with love).
 Just as the lines of the knot are intertwined and cannot be pulled apart without destroying the whole pattern, wisdom and compassion must exist together to achieve enlightenment.
-It is a 'causal ecosystem' where ethics and intellect are woven into one.

 The Trap and the Key